Mckreames/Coin-Canvas/README.md

 ## Functionaity

-- **Min Screen Width**: The minimum operational screen width for this site is
+- **Min Screen Width**: The minimum operational screen width for this site is 300px

 ## Features

-- **Live Price Charts**: View real-time charts of mock crypto and fiat currency trading prices.
+- **Live Price Charts**: View real-time charts of crypto and fiat currency trading prices.
-- **Profile Page**: Explore a prefabricated profile page showcasing your "investments" and other simulated data.
+- **Profile Page**: Explore a profile page showcasing your "investments" and other simulated data.
 - **Newsletter Signup**: Sign up for our non-existent newsletter to stay informed
 - **Educational Purpose**: This platform is designed for educational use only and does not handle real transactions.